dinhosang/image_visual_comparator/README.md

   - does the fs module handle taking unix style paths and making them work in a windows os ? or does the cli have to do that itself/via a crate ?
 - update pr checks yaml to lock down version of rust used as clippy rules can change from version to version
 - look at any other TODO
+- not for this, but in <https://github.com/dinhosang/steam_aws/blob/main/docs/how_to_use.md#remote-desktop-access> , clean up readme - has some grammar issues.
+Also check and write explicitly about what I do regarding ip addresses/security of the of ec2 instance.
+I'm pretty sure I do lock that down but I should say that explicitly i I intend this to function as a showpiece of things I think about.